Skip to main content

 5 mentions Positive Neutral Negative

 The graphics are generally well-received, featuring high-quality regimental portraits and clear visuals that enhance gameplay.
-While not groundbreaking, recent graphical overhauls have improved map and unit designs significantly, contributing to an overall positive impression.
+While not groundbreaking, recent graphical overhauls have improved maps and unit designs, contributing to a visually appealing experience.
+Overall, the graphics support the game's historical themes effectively.

 • “[11/11] with historical flags and symbols, and map graphic mod.”